5 steps to digitise your sinking funds

 1. Financielle sinking funds tracker

-2. Open Up a Bank Account that is capable of virtual “Spaces” or “Pots” & Decide what your annual sinking funds are for, their totals and work these into your monthly budget.
+2. Open Up a Bank Account that is capable of virtual “Spaces” or “Pots”

-Now a rough and ready way to do this is take the annual amount for the sinking fund, for example £1200 for car insurances, divide it by 12, and incorporate this into your monthly budget, meaning that you need to put £100 a month into your car insurance space.
-Now you can get a little more sophisticated and adjust the monthly amount depending on when the pot is needed (for example car insurance due in 3 months and it is £1200 therefore you need to put £400 per month into it for 3 months) but the simple way still works and if in doubt, over-fund or set yourself a challenge to fill your sinking pots early with extra income from side hustles.
+You can get a little more sophisticated and adjust the monthly amount depending on when the pot is needed (for example, car insurance due in 3 months at £1,200 means you need to put £400 per month into it for 3 months), but the simple way still works.
+If in doubt, over-fund, or set yourself a challenge to fill your sinking pots early with extra income from side hustles.

 3. On pay day, transfer your sinking fund money